Award winning cottages

 - bedroom (double).

-The grassed area in front of the cottages slopes quite steeply down to a stream, your picnic table with comfortable chairs is just in front of the cottage where the ground is level.
+Garden: At the front of the cottage there is a small garden which slopes down to the stream beyond the fence.
+A picnic table with chairs is just in front of the cottage where the ground is level.

-There is no mobile signal in the valley but there is usually good signal at the top of the track.
+Telephone: Outgoing calls only can be made from the Payphone which is near the car parking area.
+There is no mobile signal in the valley but the signal is usually good at the top of the track.

 - Let starts